MaDHouSe79/mh-parking/README.md

 ## Any bugs or issues, let my know, and i try to fix it.
-Keep it nice and clean for everybody and have fun with this awesome parking system 😎
+Keep it nice and clean for everybody and have fun with this awesome parking mod 😎